 This is a tie with our best Underground option above.
 Consider this system instead if you have a large amount of space or your dog is a water-lover.

-A very close second to the best for all Underground systems, Extreme Dog Fence has a host of benefits.
-The high-quality underground fence system can cover up to a whopping six acres.
+A very close second to the best for all underground systems, Extreme Dog Fence has a host of benefits.
+The high-quality underground fence system supports up to 5 dogs and can cover up to a whopping 10 acres with its 1,000′ option.

 The fence system includes heavy duty wiring, an updated collar design, and a digital transmitter.
-If your pup is a water lover, you’ll want to consider this system since it’s the only option with a collar that can be submerged up to ten feet.
+If your pup is a water lover, this system has an added bonus of being submergible up to 10 feet.

 What we really love here is the distance that’s safely covered, and the general robustness and toughness of the system overall.
 If your pup is rowdy and highly energetic, this is a great pick.